 ABs: Aurora Borealis Drills have a special effect coated on them.
 They are great for creating extra shimmering effects on a Diamond Painting!

 Centimeters: A common term I know, but most Diamond Paintings are measured using centimeters.
 The metric system is the unit of measure used in most countries.
 However, in America we use the imperial system, aka. inches.
-Craftibly measures to the closest inch, but also displays the exact centimeter measurement on all the Diamond Paintings we offer.
-We list both on the image description to help customers know the size of the diamond painting they are selecting as seen here.
+Craftibly measures to the closest inch, but will sometimes also list the centimeter measurements of a Diamond Paintings we offer.

 Converting centimeters to inches can be a bit difficult, but there is a simple way to get an approximate conversion.
 Take the centimeter number, multiply that by 4, and then divide your answer by 10.
 For example, a 40-centimeter painting: 40 x 4 = 160, then 160/10 – 16.
 So a 40 centimeter Diamond Painting is approximately 16 inches.

 Custom: Some sellers will offer to create custom Diamond Painting Kits.
 This process begins with the customer providing the image or photo.
 Then the seller breaks down the image into a pattern grid, prints on the canvas, adds adhesive, and then creates the kit to go with it.

 Diamond Cross Stitch: Just another less popular term for Diamond Painting.
 The name came to be due to the similarity between Diamond Painting and Cross Stitch.